 Consent is needed for anyone supplying their DNA for testing.
 Anyone over the age of 16 would have to sign their own consent, but a parent or guardian with parental responsibility could sign on behalf of a child undertaking DNA testing.
 As such, toothbrush DNA testing is aimed at younger donors who need to be unaware of any test taking place.

 Another advantage of toothbrush DNA testing is to gain a DNA profile from an individual who has passed away.
-This is because DNA cannot be collected from cheek cells using a swab in deceased individuals.
+This is because DNA cannot always be collected from cheek cells using a swab in deceased individuals.
 However, DNA can be collected from the deceased’s used toothbrush if next of kin provide consent.
 If a biological relationship can be proven, a legal DNA test would be needed for probate or will disputes (see Legal DNA testing and nail DNA testing).
 However, a DNA profile from a toothbrush DNA test could be a lasting memento of a loved one, or even turned into a piece of art.

 You can send your dry toothbrushes into our laboratory using the sample envelope contained in the testing kit.
 It’s important that the toothbrushes are not cleaned before being sent.